Reviews by category

 Earlier I mentioned that the game possessed a Parables section.
 This section of the game will allow you to view the different parts of the game's back story.
 This narrative is broken up into sections entitled Rise of the Snow Queen, Mountain Beast, Tale of Two Mirrors, The Golden Child and The Snow Queen Tale.
 You will need to collect the appropriate number of Gems that are associated with each Parable and then you can read the relevant story.

 At the conclusion of the game, you will be granted access to a bonus game of "Hansel and Gretel".
 You will also be allowed to view features such as Wallpaper, Music, Concept Art and Movie Gallery for even more content.
-I certainly enjoyed the challenge of playing this game which I have seen priced at £3.00 on eBay, The game requires a 1.0 GHz processor with 512MB of RAM and 789MB of hard disk space running Windows ZP and later.
+I certainly enjoyed the challenge of playing this game which I have seen priced at £5.25 from Amazon, The game requires a 1.0 GHz processor with 512MB of RAM and 789MB of hard disk space running Windows ZP and later.

 |add to del.icio.us||Digg this review|